-Take a look around Puddle Duck Cottage.
-It’s a luxurious cottage in the beautiful Ironbridge Gorge, which feels like home from home.
+Take a look around Puddle Duck Cottage, a luxurious home from home in Shropshire’s beautiful Ironbridge Gorge.

 My family and I were invited to stay in Puddle Duck Cottage, as guests of Puddle Duck Cottages.

 Although I’ve lived in Shropshire for most of my life, there are still areas that I have yet to explore properly.
 And one of these areas is the beautiful Ironbridge Gorge.